seanzhangkx8/ConvoKit/docs/source/storage_options.rst

 Once you have chosen the backend that best suits your purposes, the next step is to tell ConvoKit to use it.
 This can be done in three ways:

 #.
 Corpus-level: ConvoKit supports specifying a backend on a per-Corpus basis.
-This is done through the ``storage_type`` parameter when constructing a corpus.
+This is done through the ``backend`` parameter when constructing a corpus.
 You can set this parameter to the string ``"mem"`` for the native Python backend or ``"db"`` for the MongoDB backend.
 It is possible to mix Python-backed and MongoDB-backed corpora in the same script.

 #.
-System-level: If you want to change the *default* backend in all ConvoKit code that runs on your computer (i.e., the backend that gets used when the ``storage_type`` parameter is not given), this is controlled by the ConvoKit system setting ``"default_storage_mode"``.
+System-level: If you want to change the *default* backend in all ConvoKit code that runs on your computer (i.e., the backend that gets used when the ``backend`` parameter is not given), this is controlled by the ConvoKit system setting ``"default_backend"``.
 This is set to ``"mem"`` when ConvoKit is first installed, but you can change it to ``"db"`` to tell ConvoKit to use the MongoDB backend by default.
 Note: ConvoKit system settings are found in the ``config.yml`` file, which is located in the hidden directory ``~/.convokit``.

 #.
-Script-level: As an in-between option, if you want to change the default storage option used in a specific Python script but not at the whole-system level, you can do this by setting the environment variable ``CONVOKIT_STORAGE_MODE`` before running your script.
-For example, if you normally run your script as ``python3 myscript.py``, running it instead as ``CONVOKIT_STORAGE_MODE=db python myscript.py`` will set the default storage mode to MongoDB for that run of the script only.
+Script-level: As an in-between option, if you want to change the default backend option used in a specific Python script but not at the whole-system level, you can do this by setting the environment variable ``CONVOKIT_BACKEND`` before running your script.
+For example, if you normally run your script as ``python3 myscript.py``, running it instead as ``CONVOKIT_BACKEND=db python myscript.py`` will set the default backend to MongoDB for that run of the script only.

 Differences in Corpus behavior between backends
 ===============================================
 For the most part, the two backends are designed to be interchangeable; that is, code written for one backend should work in the other backend out-of-the-box.
+We made deliberate design choices during implementation to ensure consistent behavior of the code between the two supported backends.
-However, some specifics of MongoDB result in two minor differences in Corpus behavior that you should be aware of when writing your code.
+However, some specifics of MongoDB result in one minor differences in Corpus behavior that you should be aware of when writing your code.

-First, since the MongoDB backend uses a MongoDB database as its data storage system, it needs to give that database a name.
+Since the MongoDB backend uses a MongoDB database as its data storage backend, it needs to give that database a name.
-Thus, there is an additional parameter in the Corpus constructor, ``db_collection_prefix``, which is only used by the MongoDB backend.
+Thus, there is an additional parameter in the Corpus constructor, db_collection_prefix, which is only used by the MongoDB backend.
 This parameter determines how the MongoDB database will be named.
 Note that you still have the option of not specifying a name, but in this case a random name will be used.
 It is best practice to explicitly supply a name yourself, so you know what database to reconnect to in the event that reconnection is needed after a system crash.

-Second, because all operations in MongoDB involve *copying* data from the MongoDB database to the Python process (or vice versa), all metadata values must be treated as *immutable*.
-This does not really make a difference for primitive values like ints and strings, since those are immutable in Python to begin with.
-However, code that relies on mutating a more complex type like a dictionary may not work as expected in the MongoDB backend.
-For example, suppose the metadata entry ``"foo"`` is a list type, and you access it by saving it to a Python variable as follows:

->>> saved_foo = my_utt.meta["foo"]

-Because lists are considered mutable in Python, you might expect the following code to successfully add a new item in the ``foo`` metadata of ``my_utt``:

->>> saved_foo.append("new value")

-This will work in the native Python backend.
-However, it will not work in the MongoDB backend; the code will run, but only the variable ``saved_foo`` will be affected, not the actual metadata of ``my_utt``.
-This is because ``saved_foo`` only contains a copy of the data in the MongoDB database, which has been translated into a Python object.
-Thus, any operations that are done directly on ``saved_foo`` are done only to the Python object, and do not involve any database writes.

-It is therefore best to treat *all* metadata objects, regardless of type, as immutable when using the MongoDB backend.
-Thus, the correct way to change metadata in MongoDB mode is the same way you would change an int or string type metadata entry: that is, by completely overwriting it.
-For example, to achieve the desired effect with the ``"foo"`` metadata entry from above, you should do the following:

->>> temp_foo = my_utt.meta["foo"]
->>> temp_foo.append("new value")
->>> my_utt.meta["foo"] = temp_foo

-By adding the additional line of code that overwrites the ``"foo"`` metadata entry, you are telling ConvoKit that you want to update the value of ``"foo"`` in the database-backed metadata table with a new value, represented by ``temp_foo`` which contains the new additional item.
-Thus the contents of ``temp_foo`` will get written to the database as the new value of ``my_utt.meta["foo"]``, hence updating the metadata as desired.